usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 36 %}
 {% asset design-standards/fig_36.gif alt="" %}
 {% figcaption %}
-<strong> Shower Seat Design.</strong>
+<p><strong> Shower Seat Design.</strong>
 An L-shaped shower seat is shown extending the full depth of the stall.
 The seat shall be located 1-1/2 inches (38 mm) maximum from the back and side walls.
 The front of the seat (nearest to the opening) shall extend a maximum 16 inches (330 mm) from the wall.
-The end of the seat (opposite the shower opening) shall extend a maximum of 23 inches (582 mm) from the side wall and shall be a maximum of 15 inches (305 mm) deep measured from the back wall.
+The end of the seat (opposite the shower opening) shall extend a maximum of 23 inches (582 mm) from the side wall and shall be a maximum of 15 inches (305 mm) deep measured from the back wall.</p>
 {% endfigcaption %}
 {% endfigure %}